About

 B. 1968, Essex, England, UK

-Dean has been producing compelling visual imagery at the intersection of music, fashion and culture for the past two decades.
+Dean has been producing compelling visual imagery at the intersection of music, fashion and culture for the past three decades.

 Since picking up a camera for Dazed & Confused in the mid 90s, his trademark positivity and creative energy has seen him become one of the UK’s leading documentarians of British subculture, an eminent portrait photographer and revered music photographer responsible for some of the most notable music imagery of the 21st century.